-Renowned integrative physician Robert Rountree, M.D., thinks the evidence is clear, "There is no question that the bacteria in our gut can affect our weight."* He cites animal studies, in which obese mice are given a fecal transplant2 from lean mice and, consequently, lose weight and body fat.*
+Renowned integrative physician Robert Rountree, M.D., thinks the evidence is clear, "There is no question that the bacteria in our gut can affect our weight."* He first cites animal studies, in which obese mice are given a fecal transplant2 from lean mice and, consequently, lose weight and body fat.*

 One study found that simply overeating can tip the balance in favor of bad bacteria3.
 The problem?
 As Rountree explains it, "Certain bacteria are better at extracting energy from food than others."

-The result is a vicious weight-gain cycle—you overeat and the bad bacteria increases in your gut, possibly increasing body fat and lowering levels of short-chain fatty acids that would otherwise help control your appetite, causing you to eat more, which increases the bad bacteria, which...well, you get the idea.*
+The result is a weight-gain cycle—you overeat and the bad bacteria increases in your gut, possibly increasing body fat and lowering levels of short-chain fatty acids that would otherwise help control your appetite, causing you to eat more, which increases the bad bacteria, which...well, you get the idea.

 The best probiotic strains for weight maintenance.*

 Although researchers identify these strains with a combination of unique letters and numbers, not all supplement labels actually list the strains of bacteria they contain—sometimes you'll find only the genus and species—such as Lactobacillus rhamnosus or Bifidobacterium lactis.